MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/product-visualize/index.md

 # Overview

-Dynamics 365 Product Visualize empowers sellers to showcase and customize products in their actual environment, helping create a shared understanding between buyer and seller to accelerate complex sales processes.
+Microsoft Dynamics 365 Product Visualize empowers sellers to showcase and customize products in their actual environment, helping create a shared understanding between buyer and seller to accelerate complex sales processes.
 In industries like manufacturing, healthcare, and automotive where products are often complex, and highly configurable or simply too cumbersome to carry around, the need for product visualization is key.
 It builds a buyer’s confidence early in the sales process so costly